jayf0x/conways-life/README.md

 <!-- README_HEAD:END -->

-A little grid of cells that's born, lives, and dies by three rules a mathematician wrote in 1970.
-That's Conway's Game of Life — nothing revolutionary here, it's just fun to watch, and it turns out to be a great thing to run quietly behind everything else on a page.
+Conway's Game of Life for the web.
+Runs the simulation on **WebGPU compute** when the browser has it, falls back to **canvas-2D** automatically.
+Tiny, fully typed, zero dependencies, with a one-line React component.

 **[▶ Live demo](https://jayf0x.github.io/conways-life/)**

-## Why this exists

-I wanted a Game of Life running as a background — the kind of ambient thing sitting behind your content, always alive, never asking for CPU you notice.
-I went looking for a library that would push the simulation onto the GPU and just went and got out of the way.
-Couldn't find one: the WebGPU implementations I found were demos, not libraries, and everything packaged as a library ran the whole thing on the CPU in JavaScript, which is fine for a small grid but starts to chug once you want it filling a screen.
-So: this.
-It renders on WebGPU compute when your browser has it, and falls back to plain canvas-2D without you doing anything different, and it's small enough that adding it to a page shouldn't be a decision you agonize over.

 ## Features

-- **Ambient by default** — drop it on a canvas, it fills the container and runs.
-No animation loop to manage, no game state to hold.
-- **WebGPU when available, canvas-2D when not** — same API, same visuals, it just picks the fast path silently.
+- **WebGPU compute, canvas-2D fallback** — same API and visuals either way; it picks the fast path silently.
+- **One-line React component** — `<Conways />` from `conways-life/react`, tree-shakeable, React as
+  an optional peer dependency.
-- **Not locked to Conway's own rule** — feed it any birth/survival rule and it'll simulate that cellular automaton instead (Day & Night ships as a second preset).
+- **Any rule** — feed it any birth/survival rule set, not just Conway's B3/S23 (Day & Night ships as a preset).
-- **Draw on it** — an opt-in interaction layer turns click-and-drag into a paintbrush: draw over empty cells, erase over live ones.
+- **Draw on it** — opt-in click-and-drag paints live cells and erases over them.
-- **Bring your own patterns** — gliders, RLE pasted straight from LifeWiki, or hand-rolled ASCII art, scattered across the grid on start.
+- **Bring your own patterns** — RLE from LifeWiki, ASCII rows, or `[x, y]` coordinates.
-- **Small.** Zero runtime dependencies, a few kilobytes minified.
+- **Small & typed** — a few kB minified, zero runtime dependencies, strict TypeScript.

 ## Install